cocos/cocos-docs/source/en/scripting/basic-node-api.md

 ### Access child node

-`this.node.children` will return all child nodes of current node.
+`this.node.children` will return all child nodes of current node.<br>
 `this.node.childrenCount` will return the number of child nodes.

 **Notice** the above API will only count direct children, not grand children.